Nathan-R-Wheeler/COS226Final/README.md

 -I refactored the tree to be bottom up when making the bulk insert for efficiency. that way it does not have to rotate, merge or steal. as well as keeping the buckets only 3/4ths fill, lowers the amount of merges and steals that have to happen.<br>

 <h1>Searching Choices: <br>
--I made only the Title and Quotes searchable, because that is what makes sense to me, as there are not many movies that share the same title or contain exactly the same quotes.
-I did not make the director searchable, because directors make more than one movies, and I think this fit more under indexing.
+-I made only the Title and Quotes searchable, because that is what makes sense to me, as although movies that share the same title are more common than ones that contain exactly the same quotes, most people look up what movie they are searching for by the title or phrases in the movie.
+I did not make the director searchable, because directors make tend to have multiple movies, and not many people look up movies by director.
 The fields that I did not make searchable are the numeric ones, such as rating, revanue, duration.
 But also the fields in which multiple movies share, like genre, director, production company, I chose to have those indexable as well.

+<h1>Limitations and Issues: <br>
+-If indexing a large amount of dataItems, the writing to file feature can handle it no problem, however the deletion can sometimes crash the program.
+I am not too sure how to fix this, but deleting one or a few at a time works fine.<br>